What is a Low FODMAP Diet?

-The approach to this diet is to eliminate all foods containing FODMAPs for eight weeks.
-After eight weeks, you slowly reintroduce FODMAPs one at a time.
+The approach to this diet is to eliminate all foods containing high amounts of FODMAPs for eight weeks.
+After eight weeks, you slowly reintroduce FODMAPs into your diet, one food group at a time.
 Using this technique, you may be able to find out which of the FODMAPs are contributing to increased gas production in the bowel.
 For many people, simple avoidance of one or two of these carbohydrates that are causing most of the gas production causes a dramatic decrease in their IBS symptoms.

 What are the foods to be avoided on a low FODMAP diet?